- Watch Out. Watch out to prevent accidents.

 Designed to carry in our hands.
 Used at the same time.
 Battery life is a selling point.
 We do not like to be tied down by a power cord.
 Increased phone screen size created a new generation of device called the Phablet.

-There are three distinct mobile device markets and products, mobile phone, phablet, and tablet.
-The majority of these devices use either the Android OS or Apple iOS.
+Three distinct device markets, mobile phone, phablet, and tablet.
+Most, Android or iOS.

 A Mobile Operating System (OS) is a software platform that allows Mobile Apps to run on easily moveable electronics.
 Mobile Apps, software applications designed for mobile devices, make our lives easier through automation.
 Apps do routine things for us.
 Mobile OS’s provide the basic programming that controls the devices functions.
 Apps make the device functional.